MathWilliamNN/crud-alpha-code/README.md

    - Place the backend files in your XAMPP \`htdocs\` directory.
    - Start Apache and MySQL from the XAMPP control panel.
    - Import the provided SQL file to set up the database.
+   - Create the data table using the command in the .sql file (the default table name is "dadoscadastrados", but it can be changed in the server.php file)

 ## 🛠️ Usage